th1j5/ouroboros.rocks/content/en/blog/20211229-flow-vs-connection.md

 While FRCP performs functions that are present in TCP, not everything is so readily transferable.
-Purely from a design perspective, it's just not FRCPs job to keep a flow alive or detect if the flow is alive.
-It's job is to deliver packets reliably, or and all it needs to do that job is present.
+Purely from a design perspective, it's just not FRCP's job to keep a flow alive or detect if the flow is alive.
+It's job is to deliver packets reliably, and all it needs to do that job is present.
 But would adding FINs work?

 Well, the server can crash just before the dealloc() call, leaving it in the current situation (the client won't receive FINs).
 To resolve